Configuring Microsoft Entra ID for vCenter Server

 1. See the Mappings sections as shown below:

-2. Click on Provision Microsoft Entra ID Users.
+2. Click Provision Microsoft Entra ID Users.

-4. For Sending Domain, Add the following New Mapping Attributes
+4. For Sending Domain, add the following New Mapping Attributes.

-5. The final list will look like this
+5. The final list will look like this:

-Previously copied items from the vCenter Server Identity Provider page. vCenter Server calls the SCIM 2.0 Base Url the "Tenant URL," and the OAuth Bearer Token the "Secret Token."
+Use the previously copied items from the vCenter Server Identity Provider page. vCenter Server calls the SCIM 2.0 Base Url the "Tenant URL," and the OAuth Bearer Token the "Secret Token."

 Note: If the network is not publicly accessible, create a secure network tunnel between the vCenter Server system and Microsoft Entra ID.
-Then, use the appropriate publicly accessible URL as the Base URL
+Then, use the appropriate publicly accessible URL as the Base URL.

 Assign Users and Groups